9-Point Spring Cleanse Guide Featuring Healthy Mushrooms

 Adaptogenic mushrooms, such as cordyceps, reishi, or lion’s mane, are a great coffee replacement to sustain healthy energy levels so you can keep moving your body and keep your lymphatic system happy and healthy.
 Also, one of the mushroom’s main mechanisms of action takes place in the lymphatic tissue in our digestive system.
 To learn more about this check out our beta-d-glucan article.

-The lymphatic system also helps our brains detoxify during deep sleep when toxins and wastes are removed from our central nervous system.
+The lymphatic system also helps our brains detox during deep sleep when toxins and wastes are removed from our central nervous system.
 This is known as the glymphatic system.
-Proper melatonin secretion is needed for this to work.
+Proper melatonin secretion is needed for this cleanse to work.
 Sleep is a time for deep healing, as our sleep-wake cycle hormones and nervous system tone act as conductors for our hormone and immune systems.
-Reishi has been used traditionally to aid in sleep support.
+The reishi mushroom has been used traditionally to aid in sleep support.

 Key Takeaways About Lymphatic Support